10 Greatest Android 9 Pie Features

 Did a casual app hit you with an irritating or totally useless notification?
 Android 9 Pie have an amazing feature that makes it simple to see which apps have recently pinged you and stop it from happening again even if you didn’t address it at the moment

-To enable this feature just go to SettingsàApp & Notifications then switch the notification button ON.
-The next screen will show you the apps that have recently displayed a notification.
+enable this feature just go to SettingsàApp & Notifications then switch the notification button ON.
+The

-New Accessibility Menu
+New Accessibility

 Google has added a new Accessibility Menu, when enabled, gets its own icon in the bottom navigation bar.
 The Accessibility Menu offers shortcuts for performing general functions like triggering Google Assistant, opening the app switcher, pulling down the quick settings / notification shade, taking screenshots, and more.